 Verité

-Verité is a US-based nonprofit organization that promotes worker rights in global supply chains through research, assessments, training, consultation, and policy advocacy.
+Verité is a US-based nonprofit organization that promotes worker rights in global supply chains through human rights due diligence consulting, research, and policy advocacy.
 It leverages its experience in multiple sectors worldwide to set robust expectations for accountability in supply chains on forced labor and labor trafficking, as well as all other labor rights.

 Vital Voices Global Partnership